rust-lang/rust/src/doc/guide.md

 }
 ```

-If we changed the value of `x` to something else, this line would not print.
-More specifically, if the expression after the `if` evaluates to `true`, then
+As we might expect, the block is executed when the `if` guard expression
-the block is executed.
-If it's `false`, then it is not.
+evaluates to `true`.
+If it's `false`, the block is skipped.

-If you want something to happen in the `false` case, use an `else`:
+Here we can see an `else` block:

 ```{rust}
 let x = 5i;